The Roeliff Jansen Historical Society

 The label on this specimen indicates that it is a bird known today as the Western Nicator (Nicator chloris), a shy - but very vocal - songbird that lives along the coast of West Africa.

-Special thanks to Dr. Rice at the Academy at the Natural Sciences of Drexel University in Philadelphia for providing the above specimen photos.
+Special thanks to Dr. Nathan Rice at the Academy at the Natural Sciences of Drexel University in Philadelphia for providing the above specimen photos.

 The RJHS is continuing to research Dr. Wesley Johnson of Hillsdale (1813-1844) and to collect artifacts related to him for the museum collection.
 If you have any information about his story or his descendants, please reach out to the RJHS and let us know.
 We’d really love to hear about it!